antixenoinitiative/axiwiki/builds.md

 - Armour: ⭐⭐⭐⭐
 - Firepower: ⭐⭐⭐⭐⭐

-Recommendation: A great upgrade from the shielded build.
+Recommendation: For people that like headroom on the distributor and don’t like yawing.

 [Coriolis Shieldless Build](https://s.orbis.zone/eu9v)